lab-brussels-1/The-first-group/planning/development-strategy.md

 - styling to position the aside (issue)
 - styling to style the text (issue)
+-->
 ## Main Info (milestone)

-> "As a user I can learn about trees" There should be enough information that
+> "As a user I can learn about trees"
-> the user can learn the basics about trees.

 - [ ] _there is a main text in the page with helpful info and links_
 - [ ] _there are two images in the left side of the main page_

 ### Main Info: HTML

-- Main text: a section with some general information about the project.(issue)
+- Main text: a section with helpful info and links .(issue)

 - Extra Info Links: a list of links (issue)